Ukraine in the Eurovision Song Contest 2025: Detailed voting results

 Each participating broadcaster assembles a five-member jury panel consisting of music industry professionals who are citizens of the country they represent.
 Each jury, and individual jury member, is required to meet a strict set of criteria regarding professional background, as well as diversity in gender and age.
 No member of a national jury was permitted to be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.
-The individual rankings of each jury member as well as the nation's televoting results were released shortly after the grand final.

 The following members comprised the Ukrainian jury: